 Grant of Rights.
 Stock will be offered under the 2020 ESPP during offering periods.
 The length of the offering periods under the 2020 ESPP will be determined by the plan administrator and may be up to twenty-seven months long.
 Employee payroll deductions will be used to purchase shares on each purchase date during an offering period.
 The purchase dates for each offering period will be the final trading day in the offering period.
 Offering periods under the 2020 ESPP will commence when determined by the plan administrator.
-We expect the initial offering period under the 2020 ESPP to commence on the pricing date of our Class A common stock in this offering.
 The plan administrator may, in its discretion, modify the terms of future offering periods.
 In non-U.S. jurisdictions where participation in the 2020 ESPP through payroll deductions is prohibited, the plan administrator may provide that an eligible employee may elect to participate through contributions to the participant's account under the 2020 ESPP in a form acceptable to the 2020 ESPP administrator in lieu of or in addition to payroll deductions.

-The 2020 ESPP permits participants to purchase Class A common stock through payroll deductions of up to a specified percentage of their eligible compensation, provided that participants will be permitted to make lump sum contributions to the 2020 ESPP during the initial offering period.
+The 2020 ESPP permits participants to purchase common stock through payroll deductions of up to a specified percentage of their eligible compensation.
 The plan administrator will establish a maximum number of shares that may be purchased by a participant during any offering period.
-In addition, no employee will be permitted to accrue the right to purchase stock under the Section 423 Component at a rate in excess of \$25,000 worth of shares during any calendar year during which such a purchase right is outstanding (based on the fair market value per share of our Class A common stock as of the first day of the offering period).
+In addition, no employee will be permitted to accrue the right to purchase stock under the Section 423 Component at a rate in excess of \$25,000 worth of shares during any calendar year during which such a purchase right is outstanding (based on the fair market value per share of our common stock as of the first day of the offering period).

 On the first trading day of each offering period, each participant will automatically be granted an option to purchase shares of our Class A common stock.
-The option will expire at the end of the applicable offering period, and will be exercised at that time to the extent of the payroll deductions (or contributions) accumulated during the offering period.
-The purchase price of the shares, in the absence of a contrary designation, will be 85% of the lower of the fair market value of our Class A common stock on the first trading day of the offering period (in the case of the initial offering period, the initial public offering price) or on the purchase date.
-Participants may voluntarily end their participation in the 2020 ESPP at any time during a specified period prior to the end of the applicable offering period, and will be paid their accrued payroll deductions (and contributions, if applicable) that have not yet been used to purchase shares of Class A common stock.
-If a participant withdraws from the 2020 ESPP during an offering period, the participant cannot rejoin until the next offering period.
+The option will expire at the end of the applicable offering period, and will be exercised at that time to the extent of the payroll deductions accumulated during the offering period.
+The purchase price of the shares, in the absence of a contrary designation, will be 85% of the lower of the fair market value of our common stock on the first trading day of the offering period or on the purchase date.
+Participants may voluntarily end their participation in the 2020 ESPP at any time during a specified period prior to the end of the applicable offering period, and will be paid their accrued payroll deductions that have not yet been used to purchase shares of common stock.
 Participation ends automatically upon a participant's termination of employment.